zyoNoob/x11-window-interactor/README.md

 - Uses `Xlib` to communicate directly with the X11 windowing system
 - Utilizes `xwininfo` to let the user pick a target window
 - Sends low-level synthetic mouse and keyboard events directly to the window
-- Uses a high-performance C library for screen capture, which reads raw pixel data from the X11 display using `XGetImage` and converts it into a usable format with NumPy + OpenCV
+- Uses a high-performance mss library for screen capture.

 ---